osilander/203.311/Week6/Week6.md

 The output of the above command is a list of the annotations of the ancestral SaRS-CoV-2 genome.
 Most often, annotated genomes are given in Genbank format, usually suffixed with `.gbk` file, which is in *genbank* format.
 This file lists all the annotated reading frames (as well as tRNA, rRNA, exons, introns, etc. if this were a more complicated genome).
 Click on this link [here](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3 "Ancestral Genbank") to see what this format looks like.
 Note that it is considerably more complicated than any other format we have seen so far (`.sam`, `.fastq`, `.fasta`, `.vcf`, `.sh`, and the associated `.fai`, `.bam`, `.bai`, `.bcf`)

 We will use the information from this file to look at the Spike Protein (annotated in most SARS-CoV-2 genomes as the *surface glycoprotein*).
 I have downloaded a number of genomes for you to use.
 Note that the primary sequence repository for SARS-CoV-2 sequences, [GISAID](https://www.gisaid.org/ "GISAID homepage").
-Please download them from [here](data/should_not.png) (`wget`).<br><br>
+Please download them from [here](data/hcov-19_2022_04_07_22.fasta.gz) (`wget` and `gunzip`).
+This file is a *multi-fasta* (i.e. it has multiple fasta sequences in it).<br><br>

 <img src="graphics/gisaid.png" title="Where all data goes" width="300"/><br>
 **More than 10 million sequences.**<br><br>

-As a first tep, we will get the *spike* sequence only from the ancestral genome and make a new fasta file.
+As a first step, we will get the *spike* sequence only from the ancestral genome and make a new fasta file.
 How should we do this?
 Our trusty pal `seqkit`.

 ```bash
 # Find the location of the spike protein above, the surface glycoprotein